sreevidya-16/Login2Xplore-Internship-Project/README.md

 - It is Pluggable with new algorithms and user defined API's.
 - Can be integrated with dynamic web applications that need a backend database.
 - Improves performance of existing applications.

+## Commands Used in the Project:
+  This is a mini project to simulate All CRUD Operations using Json Power DB .

+      Insert Data : command used ( PUT )
+      Update Data : command used ( UPDATE )
+      Display Data : command used ( GET )
+      Delete Data : command used ( REMOVE )

 ## Scope of functionalities
 - Add more functions in the JPDB Common.js Script.